SEO analytics and reporting

 Technical Causes

-Crawl errors, index status, and Core Web Vitals flagged in the context of ranking movement.
+Crawl errors, index status, and Core Web Vitals are reviewed in the context of ranking movement, with deeper issues routed into technical SEO when they affect performance.
 Not a standalone technical report.
 A lens on what technical factors are affecting performance right now.

 6